 Developing Young Leaders for Sustainable Change

-StandWatch Academy leadership courses teaches team-building and leadership skills in an outdoor setting that encourages students to test their mental and physical endurance in a supportive, Christian-based environment that’s free of distractions.
+StandWatch Academy leadership courses teaches team-building and leadership skills in a setting that encourages students to test their mental and physical endurance in a supportive environment that encourages experimentation and outside the box thinking.
 These expeditions are designed to develop new leaders who either want to launch social enterprises and nonprofits, or develop the skills they need to be successful serving on community improvement projects and missions.
 The courses teach the following:

 - Leadership and followership